cniket/airflow/README.md

    auth_manager = airflow.providers.fab.auth_manager.fab_auth_manager.FabAuthManager
    ```

-   1.3 Add JWT token secret key, again only required when authenticating to airflow API using token.
-For this first create two random keys and then add those keys in the `airflow.cfg`.
+   1.3 Add JWT token secret key, again only required when authenticating to airflow API using token(like from servicenow).
+For this first create two random keys and then add those keys in the `airflow.cfg` as below.
    ```
    $ python3 -c "import secrets; print(secrets.token_urlsafe(32))"
    BJ4_k41L1FHGVfkEWACT_HvrmI_ZOkyxT4sNPIHqG_o